-You need at least 2 doses of the protein-based COVID-19 vaccine.
-These doses are called your primary series.
+You need at least 2 doses in your primary series of the protein-based COVID-19 vaccine.

 For some people, 2 doses may not give enough protection.
 You may need a third dose to complete your primary series if you have a health problem that weakens your immune system.
 For example: